andreaspacher/journals-on-twitter/README.md

 # journals-on-twitter

-Dataset of the Twitter accoutns of scientific journals (based on the Web of Science indices SCIE, SSCI and AHCI)
+Here is a dataset of 3.485 Twitter accounts pertaining to a sample of 13.821 distinct journals listed in Web of Science’s three major indices (SCIE, SSCI and AHCI).

+The dataset is available under a Creative Commons-license (CC0).